pedroviniciusbar/hyperion-audio-effects/README.md

 \* Check this if you have pulseaudio: [#4](https://github.com/RanzQ/hyperion-audio-effects/issues/4#issuecomment-67764593)

-\** Windows istructions were removed since performance was so poor since Gstreamer is meant for Linux
+\** Windows istructions were removed since performance was poor due to the fact that Gstreamer is meant for Linux